Ultrasound Training in Tucson, AZ

 Pima Community College

 Pima Community College offers a variety of health-related degree programs designed to prepare students for licensing, certification and entry-level employment.
 Along with in-class training, students enrolled in the radiologic technology program are expected to participate in hands-on skills development through laboratory course components and clinical experience.
-In order to enter the program, students need to complete courses in critical reading, intermediate algebra, human anatomy, physiology and medical terminology.
+In order to enter the program, students need to complete courses in critical reading, college algebra, introductory biology and college success.
 They can fulfill critical reading requirements by scoring high enough on this school's reading assessment.
-Scoring well on this school's mathematics assessment can also fulfill the intermediate algebra requirement.
+Scoring well on this school's mathematics assessment can also fulfill the college algebra requirement.

 Associate of Applied Science in Radiologic Technology